rest-for-physics/framework/packages/restDataBaseImpl/README.md

 are also unique and are specified in column "subrun_id". subrun_id is 0 for data taking run and simulation run. run_id is 0 for analysis run when input file is not recorded in database.

-Note that file name must be unique in the table.
-REST will remove same items before adding file entries in the table.
+It is better to set a unique file name in the table.

 #How to use